[Update] Amazon Bedrock AgentCore Managed Harness has been released in preview!

 )

-To call it, simply pass the HARNESS_ARN and AWS_REGION as environment variables.
-I'll use the ARN of the MyHarness with the pretentious system prompt we set earlier.
+For invocation, you just pass the HARNESS_ARN and AWS_REGION as environment variables.
+Use the ARN displayed by agentcore status.
+I'll specify the ARN of MyHarness with the arrogant system prompt we set earlier.

 Environment Variables + Execution